imsdev/ims-devops-zosmf-imsfastpathdb/README.md

 ## Overview

-With the IMS Fast Path DEDB database workflows you can rapidly provision or deprovision a DEDB database in an existing IMS system by using the IBM® z/OS® Management Facility
+With the IMS™ Fast Path DEDB database workflows you can rapidly provision or deprovision a DEDB database in an existing IMS system by using the IBM® z/OS® Management Facility
 (z/OSMF).

 #### Provision workflow
-The provision workflow will provision a Fast Path DEDB database in an existing IMS with these steps:
+The provision workflow will provision a Fast Path DEDB database in an existing IMS™ with these steps:

 | Step          | Description   |
 | :------------:|:------------- |